 - Wild Arctic

-Is it worth it?
 Only you could answer that.
 But consider how much you would already be paying for general admission to the park, and then consider how much time you might end up stuck in long lines.
-For example, when I visited in mid-summer of 2013, the wait for the Antarctica ride alone was 100 minutes.
-Without the pass, you might not be able to fit in everything that you would like to experience.
+Without the Quick Queue pass, you might not be able to fit in everything that you would like to experience.
 If you had a gang of four, an additional $80 or more to purchase Quick Queue Unlimited passes wouldn’t be chump change (unless you’re lucky enough to be one of those folks for whom money is not an issue), but it could offer good value if you would be able to breeze past long lines, have a relatively stress-free day, and be able to pack in everything on your wish list.

-Are the tours worth it?
+Would a tour be worth the cost?
 Again, only you could answer that.
-While it would definitely make lines almost a non-issue and offer a generally stress-free day at the park, it is perhaps more about pampering and less about managing lines.
-For most of us, an additional $300 for our gang of four really isn't chump change.
-But it could be a great choice for you members of the Moneybags clan out there.
+While it would offer a generally stress-free day at the park, it is perhaps more about pampering and less about managing lines.